flairyu/MarkdownParse/README.md

 Compilation
 -----------

-Where `$SOURCE_DIR` denotes the directory into which the MarkdownParse source has been cloned, create a build directory, generate the build scripts, and run `make`:
+Where `$SOURCE_DIR` denotes the directory in which the MarkdownParse source resides, create a build directory, generate the build scripts, and run `make`:

     $ mkdir build && cd build
     $ cmake $SOURCE_DIR